JeremyRand/namecoin.org/_posts/2017-10-29-firefox-tls-moving-cache-cpp.md

 <img src="{{site.baseurl}}data/webextensions-latency/2017-10-19/raw-data_html_4abcef16d0d9da8.png">

 This is a quite drastic speedup.
 The gradual speedup over time has vanished, which suggests that I was right about it being attributable to the JavaScript JIT warming up.
 (However, it should be noted that this time I did a single batch of 45 certificate verifications, so this may be an artifact of that change too.)
-More importantly, based on the fact that uncached and cached overrides are indistuinguishable in the vast majority of cases, it can be inferred that the Experiment's decision usually enters the C++ code's decision cache before Firefox's built-in certificate verification even finishes.
+More importantly, based on the fact that uncached and cached overrides are indistinguishable in the vast majority of cases, it can be inferred that the Experiment's decision usually enters the C++ code's decision cache before Firefox's built-in certificate verification even finishes.
 (The occasional spikes in uncached latency seem to correspond to cases where that's false.)

 The raw data is available [in OpenDocument spreadsheet format]({{site.baseurl}}data/webextensions-latency/2017-10-19/raw-data.ods) or [in HTML format]({{site.baseurl}}data/webextensions-latency/2017-10-19/raw-data.html) as before.
 The median uncached latency for positive overrides has decreased from 375 microseconds in Phase 4 to 29 microseconds in Phase 5.